Fombi-Favour/Hello-world/README.md

 ### Run tests

-To run tests, you can select the html file to be opened to any browswer of your choice.
+To run tests, you can select the html file to be opened to any browser of your choice.

 ### Deployment